DebeshJha/ResUNetPlusPlus/README.md

 	tqdm

 ## Folders:
-	data: Contains the three dataset as mention.
+	data: Contains the three dataset as mentioned.
 	files: Contains the csv file and weight file generated during training.
 	new_data: Contains two subfolder `images` and `masks`, they contains the augmented images and masks.

 ## Files:
 	1.	process_image.py: Augment the images and mask for the training dataset.
 	2.	data_generator.py: Dataset generator for the keras.
-	3.	infer.py: Run your model on test dataset and all the result are saved in the `result` folder.
-The images are in the sequence: Image, Ground Truth Mask, Predicted Mask.
+	3.	infer.py: Run your model on test dataset and all the result are saved in the result` folder.
+The images are in the sequence: Image,Ground Truth Mask, Predicted Mask.
 	4.	run.py:	Train the unet.
 	5.	unet.py:	Contains the code for building the Unet architecture.